yamaton/vscode-h2o/README.md

 To remove all bioinformatics commands, type `Ctrl`+`Shift`+`P` (or `⌘`+`⇧`+`P` on macOS) and choose `Shell Completion: Remove Bioinformatics CLI Data`.

-## This extension's commands

-This extension provides following commands:

-* `Shell Completion: Clear Cache`: Remove the specified command. `Reset` button on a hover window over a command also works in the same way.
-* `Shell Completion: Load Common CLI Data`: Download curated CLI data from [here](https://github.com/yamaton/h2o-curated-data/tree/main/general/json), and force update the local cache.
-* `Shell Completion: Load Bioinformatics CLI Data`: Download curated bioinformatics CLI data from [here](https://github.com/yamaton/h2o-curated-data/tree/main/bio/json), and force update the local cache.
-* `Shell Completion: Remove Bioinformatics CLI Data`: Remove the bioinformatics package.
-* `Shell Completion: Load Command... [experimental]`: Load individual command spec from [experimental directory](https://github.com/yamaton/h2o-curated-data/tree/main/experimental/json).

-## How the extension works
+## 🔧 How the extension works

-* This extension uses [preprocessed data](https://github.com/yamaton/h2o-curated-data/tree/main/general/json) to show command data if available.
+* This extension uses [preprocessed data](https://github.com/yamaton/h2o-curated-data/tree/main/general/json) to show command info if available.
 * Otherwise, this extension runs [H2O](https://github.com/yamaton/h2o) and extracts CLI information by parsing `man <command>`  or  `<command> --help`.
   * **[NOTE]** Bundled `h2o` runs on Linux/WSL and macOS only.
 * This extension depends on [tree-sitter](https://tree-sitter.github.io/tree-sitter/) to understand shell script structure.

-## Security with sandboxing
+## 🛡️ Security with sandboxing

 When this extension sees an unregistered command, it runs the command in the background with options `--help` to get the command information.
 This may trigger harm if you have untrusted programs locally.
 To keep your system safe, this extension executes a command in a sandbox environment if available; i.e. program cannot access your network or filesystems.